michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0132.md

 - adv: toward the center or interior
 - adv: to or toward the inside of
 ### Family
-inward: inwardest, inwardly, inwardness+;inwardness: inwardnesses
+- inward: inwardest, inwardly, inwardness+
+- inwardness: inwardnesses
 ### Examples
 - When faced with adversity and disappointment, it is often comforting to look inward to the essence of being.
 - It serves Mr. Pettibon well, deflecting attention from evidence, in his work and in person, of what seems an essentially inward, melancholy character.